 Where Can I Get the Yogurt Culture?

-You can use a good brand of commercial yogurt as a starter and it should last 10-12 batches without degrading.
-I invested in a great heirloom culture from culturesforhealth.com, the Greek yogurt culture.
-It has a mild flavor, medium body and smooth, creamy texture.
+You can use a good brand of commercial yogurt as a starter, and it should last 10-12 batches without degrading.
+I invested in a great .
+It has a mild flavor, medium body, and smooth, creamy texture.
 I just love it.
-There are other thermophilic cultures available, including a thick and rich Bulgarian yogurt culture.
+There are other thermophilic cultures available, including a thick and rich Bulgarian yogurt culture. heirloom culture

 Can I Use Curdled Milk to Make Yogurt?

 If pasteurized milk has curdled, it is spoiled and should be thrown out immediately.
 If fresh milk has curdled or clabbered, it can still be used in baked goods such as pancakes or muffins instead of buttermilk.
 However, it cannot be used to make yogurt since curdled milk has a higher pH that will kill yogurt cultures.